boomboomllc/boomboomllc.github.io/privacy-policy.md

 ---

 # Privacy Policy
-**Effective Date:** [Insert Date]
+**Effective Date:** 2/1/2025

-[App Name] ("we," "us," or "our") is committed to protecting your privacy.
+BoomBoom ("we," "us," or "our") is committed to protecting your privacy.
 This Privacy Policy explains what data we collect, how we use it, and your rights regarding your information when using our iOS app.

 ## 1. Information We Collect